ResChougule/forage-bcg-beyondtech-case/README.md

 3. **Challenges & Risks ⚠️**
    - Late/missed payments possible
    - Operational readiness and brand image need monitoring

+Next Steps
+I recommend we test installment plans in select markets and with tech-savvy customers first.
+This will help us understand how it works for BeyondTech and what adjustments we might need.

+Looking forward to discussing this further.

+Thanks & Regards

+Reshma

 ----------

 | Metric                    | Current   | Expected with Installment | Impact          |